BryanCrotaz/ember-tracked-effects-placeholder/README.md

 might want to makes changes to the file system based on data changes, or system clock for example.

-* Usage with a decorator
+## Usage with a decorator

-In your application route, use the TrackedEffects Service
+In your application route, import the TrackedEffects Service

 ```ts
 import { inject as service } from '@ember/service';